jouvetg/igm/doc/write_plot2d.md

-### <h1 align="center" id="title">IGM module write_plt2d </h1>
+### <h1 align="center" id="title">IGM module `write_plot2d` </h1>

 # Description:

-This IGM module produces 2D plan-view plots of variable params.varplot at a given frequency.
-The plots are saved as png files in the working directory.
+This IGM module produces 2D plan-view plots of variable defined by parameter `varplot` (e.g. `varplot` can be set to `thk`, or `ubar`, ...).
+The saving frequency is given by parameter `time_save` defined in module `time_step`.
+The scale range of the colobar is controlled by parameter `varplot_max`.

-The module takes variable to be plotted and return png files
+By default, the plots are saved as png files in the working directory.
+However, one may display the plot "in live" by setting `plot_live` to True.
+Note that if you use the spyder python editor, you need to turn `editor_plot2d` to 'sp'.

+If the `particles` module is activated, one may plot particles on the top setting `plot_particles` to True, or remove them form the plot seeting it to False.

 # Parameters: